opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 .. index:: CascadeClassifier::runAt

-cv::CascadeClassifier::runAt
+CascadeClassifier::runAt
 ----------------------------
-.. cfunction:: int CascadeClassifier::runAt( Ptr<FeatureEvaluator>\& feval, Point pt )
+.. c:function:: int CascadeClassifier::runAt( Ptr<FeatureEvaluator>\& feval, Point pt )

     Runs the detector at the specified point (the image that the detector is working with should be set by setImage).